Home icon

 Children playing on the playground in the winter

-It has been said that play is children’s work.
+Play is children’s work.
 Children work hard at their play because they can make it up themselves.
 The best part about children’s play is that they learn a great deal while having fun.
 Here are some things to keep in mind about play.

-“Play” can be any spontaneous activity that is fun.
+Play can be any spontaneous activity that is fun.

 Spontaneous play occurs when children do an activity freely.
 If children organize a ball game, dramatic play, or a game of hide-and-seek, they are meeting their needs for spontaneous play.
 Spontaneous play is different from enrolling children in little league or signing them up for dance lessons.
 Children benefit most from a balance of activities adults plan and lead and activities that children plan and lead on their own.

-Play can be an effective and enjoyable way for children to develop skills:
+Play can be an effective and enjoyable way for children to develop skills.

-• Thinking skills when they construct a block tower, follow directions to a game, and figure out pieces to a puzzle.
+• Thinking skills grow when they construct a block tower, follow directions to a game, and figure out pieces to a puzzle.

-• Creative skills when they make up stories, put on a puppet show, and play with dress-ups.
+• Creative skills grow when they make up stories, put on a puppet show, and play with dress-ups.

 It is important to remove barriers to children’s opportunities to play, such as: